Tom Packs: Wrestling career

-By the time of Jack Curley's death in 1937, Tom Packs had already emerged as arguably the industry's most powerful promoter; and over the years, he subsequently helped groom a number of the sport's top wrestlers, including Bill Longson, Abe Coleman, Orville Brown, and Fred Blassie.
-However, it was Packs who was responsible for nurturing maybe the greatest champion ever when he recruited a young grappler named Lou Thesz to his territory in 1936.
-The top student of renowned "hooker" George Tragos, Thesz was just 20 years old when he first arrived in St. Louis, yet Packs immediately recognized his superstar potential; and he subsequently protected his investment by keeping him away from the region's most dangerous opponents while he honed his ring skills.
-As a result, Thesz eventually became the youngest World Heavyweight Champion in history when he defeated Everett Marshall on December 29, 1937; and for the next quarter century, he would reign as the industry's undeniable premier grappler.
+By the time of Jack Curley's death in 1937, Tom Packs had already emerged as a powerful promoter.
+Over the years, he subsequently helped groom a number of the sport's top wrestlers, including Bill Longson, Abe Coleman, Orville Brown, and Fred Blassie.
+Moreover, it was Packs who was responsible for nurturing Lou Thesz to his territory in 1936.
+The top student of renowned "hooker" George Tragos, Thesz was just 20 years old when he first arrived in St. Louis, yet Packs immediately recognized his superstar potential.
+He subsequently protected his investment by keeping him away from the region's most dangerous opponents while he honed his ring skills.
+As a result, Thesz eventually became the youngest World Heavyweight Champion in history when he defeated Everett Marshall on December 29, 1937.

-Power Struggle
+Power struggle

 In 1932, Tom Packs would also hire a young sportswriter named Sam Muchnick to serve as his main publicist.
 Muchnick had previously worked for the St. Louis Times, where he met Packs while covering the area's events.
 But after the Times merged with St. Louis Star, Muchnick rejected a management position when one of his close friends was bumped from the staff; and he instead agreed to join Packs' promotion handling the company's finances and public relations.
 For nine years, Muchnick served alongside Packs as his right-hand man and chief apprentice; however, their relationship took a sour turn after Packs promoted a heavyweight boxing bout between Joe Louis and Tony Musto on April 8, 1941.
 The fight was a huge success, selling out the Kiel Auditorium as Packs collected $67,000 in revenues while earning $14,000 in profits.
 However, Muchnick took exception when Packs issued him a paltry $200 bonus for the event (as opposed to the standard 10% commission); and he consequently left Packs to start a competing promotion.
 Nevertheless, Packs used his vast industry connections to prevent Muchnick from securing any of the sport's big names; and with Packs controlling all of the premier superstars, Muchnick was thus forced to enlist aging veterans for his shows.
 As a result, it was Packs who continued to maintain his dominance over Muchnick at the box office throughout the decade.